Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many less bees than flowers?

 ### Answer interpretation
-The answer is the difference in value of bees.
+    The answer is the difference in value of bees with respect to flowers.

 ## Data extraction

 ### Sentence 1
     flowers = 5
     bees = 3

 ## Correct response
     2 bees

 ***

+refiner
+time_ending
 # Zoidberg Solution

 ## The problem
     1 lonely pigeons was eating breadcrumbs.
     Another pigeon came to eat breadcrumbs, too.
     How many pigeons are eating breadcrumbs now?

 ## Digested problem
     1          	lonely     	pigeons    	was        	eating     	breadcrumbs	.
     LS         	RB         	NNS        	VBD        	VBG        	NNS        	.